soliantconsulting/fm-saxml-delivery-addon/README.md

 Per FileMaker database file:

 - Install add-on in the file
-  - Note that you don't need to apply the add-on to any of the layouts in your file
   - Installing the add-on will create:
     - ```SaXMLDelivery``` __table__ with ```xmlFile``` and other fields
     - ```SaXMLDeliveryExecutionContext``` __layout__ with ```xmlFile``` and other fields